WeMakeMachines/loomse/README.md

 #### Importing

-The LoomSE package can be implemented via CommonJS, AMD or as a global variable.

-##### ES6 Import

-The most common way of importing LoomSE into your project would be via ES6 import, for example:
+The most common way of importing LoomSE into your project would be via an ES6 import, for example:

 `import LoomSE from 'loomse'`

 ## Initialising and configuration

-LoomSE must be initialised via the `new` keyword.
+The LoomSE object must be initialised via the `new` keyword.
 For example;

 `const loomSE = new LoomSE();`

 #### LoomSE object syntax

-_LoomSE(HTMLElement, object)_
+_LoomSE(parent{HTMLElement}, initialParameters{Object})_

-- **HTMLElement** refers to an object in the DOM which will house the Loom Story
+- `parent` refers to an object in the DOM to which the Loom Story application will unpack itself
-- **object** refers the the initialisation and configuration parameters
+- `initialParameters` refers the the initialisation parameters

 #### Configuring

-The config object is shaped as follows
+The initialParameters object is shaped as follows

 - `script` (required) - Defines where the script file is located
 - `mobileScript` - Defines the mobile script